- Page Count: 416

 I would have liked to have seen some stronger worldbuilding, though.
 I was confused at times over where exactly everyone was, the history of the Black Council, and just… how this world works.
 Each sister has what feels like a complete story: a complex world, full set of secondary characters, and their own motivations & problems.
-So maybe less time on the secondary characters and a bit more on the sisters would have helped me?
+So it’s a lot to figure out in a short amount of page time at the very least.

-But I still cared about everyone and have no idea who I want to win or how this should/could end!
-The end was pretty unexpected — I’m glad this story isn’t too predictable.
+But I cared about everyone and have no idea who I want to win or how this should/could end!
+I’m just glad this story wasn’t too predictable.

-Basically I can’t deny that I wasn’t terribly into this story until around 25%… so hang in there.
-The awesome plot more than makes up for any minor issues.
-I just loved the plot twists and how everything unfolded!
+Basically… I can’t deny that I wasn’t terribly into this story until around 30%, so hang in there.
+The plot twists and way that everything unfolded ended up being awesome!